 Technology For Living Peer Group

 We are especially proud of the Technology For Living Peer Support Group.
-They are a diverse group of clients, using both programs provided by Technology For Living, the Technology For Independent Living Program, and the Provincial Respiratory Outreach Program.
+They are a diverse group of members, using both programs provided by Technology For Living, the Technology For Independent Living Program, and the Provincial Respiratory Outreach Program.
 These are peers who know what it’s like to live with a ventilator, transition from an institution to the community, and live with a disability.
 To contact the Peer Support Group, please email us or call us toll-free at 1-866-326-1245.

 Here at Technology For Living we are always looking for new ideas that afford more independence to our members.
 We work alongside our members to improve existing technology, often with their invaluable input during the whole production cycle.
 Are you a member, an engineer or an advocate with a brand new idea to share?
 You can find information how to contact us here and see how you can go from idea to product working with TIL.